AlibabaCloudDocs/ros/intl.en-US/Resource Types/FC/ALIYUN::FC::FunctionInvoker.md

       }
     },
     "Result": {
-      "Description": "Depends on result type:\nNoResult: Async invocation has no result.\nSuccess: The response of the function execution.
-It\u2019s in binary format.
-Users can interpret the data according to their function implementation.\nFailure: Error Message.", "Value": {
+      "Description": "Depends on result type:\nNoResult: Async invoke has no result.\nSuccess: The response of the function.
+The response should be utf-8 encoded string, otherwise ROS will report an error.
+If the response is binary, encode it via base64 before it is returned.\nFailure: Error Message.", "Value": {
         "Fn::GetAtt": [
           "FunctionInvoker",